 If a car has an issue that might exclude it from participating in an event, have the car re-inspected by the tech chair or tech advisor before proceeding to the next car.

-The last step in DE/TT inspection is to put the inspector's initials and their car number on the Inspected by line.
+The last step in DE/TT inspection is to put the inspector's name and signature on the Inspected by line.
 Then the inspection date.
 Like this: